The Geometry of Adversarial Training in Binary Classification

-and analogously for the other integral. \end{proof} Now we are ready to prove the following proposition which states important properties of the total variation. \begin{proposition} Under \cref{ass:nu_eps} the functional $\TV[\nu]_\eps(\cdot;\mu)$, defined in \labelcref{eq:TV}, is a positively homogeneous, weak-* lower semicontinuous, and convex functional on $L^\infty(\domain;\nu)$.
+Now we are ready to prove the following proposition which states important properties of the total variation. \begin{proposition} Under \cref{ass:nu_eps} the functional $\TV[\nu]_\eps(\cdot;\mu)$, defined in \labelcref{eq:TV}, is a positively homogeneous, weak-* lower semicontinuous, and convex functional on $L^\infty(\domain;\nu)$.
 Lower semicontinuity is understood in the sense that